krivanek06/personal_website/src/content/posts/4_angular-apollo-client-getting-started-with-graphql-in-angular/4_angular-apollo-client-getting-started-with-graphql-in-angular.md

 ---
-title: ''
+title: 'Angular & Apollo Client: Getting Started with GraphQL in Angular'
-seoTitle: ''
+seoTitle: 'Angular & Apollo Client: Getting Started with GraphQL in Angular'
-seoDescription: ''
+seoDescription: 'GraphQL servers are becoming more and more popular.
+Backend developers recognize the added value of...'
-slug:
+slug: 4_angular-apollo-client-getting-started-with-graphql-in-angular
-tags: javascript, angular, rxjs, opinion
+tags: javascript, angular, graphql, apollo-client
-order:
+order: 4
-datePublished:
+datePublished: 14.11.2022
-readTime:
+readTime: 12
-coverImage: ''
+coverImage: 4_angular-apollo-client-getting-started-with-graphql-in-angular.png
 ---

 GraphQL servers are becoming more and more popular.
 Backend developers recognize the added value of switching from traditional REST architecture to GraphQL, despite the higher application complexity.